joaotextor/study-project-food-delivery/README.md

 ### The challenge

-In this challenge, the developr should be able to develop an RESTFul API to create orders in a restaurant, with a admin control panel to insert products and manage orders.
+In this challenge, the developer should be able to develop an RESTFul API to create orders in a restaurant, with a admin control panel to insert products and manage orders.

 The system should contemplate modules for **Customers**, **Products** and **Orders**.
 An **Order** belongs to a **Customer** and it can have multiple **Products**.